sagunanathani/meetup-react-app/README.md

 - Updated tests to use React Testing Library's screen API to avoid AppDOM undefined errors
 - Ensured that event lists update correctly based on selected city
 - Wrapped async interactions in act(...) to suppress React state update warnings

+End-to-End Testing Feature 2: "Show/Hide Event Details": (_exercise:4.6_)
+end-to-end test files in the same “tests” folder as your Jest files (rather than separating them) - ”EndToEnd.test.js” npm install --save-dev puppeteer

+Add end-to-end testing with Puppeteer:

+- Integrated Puppeteer as the framework for end-to-end (E2E) testing.
+- Implemented scenarios for event details toggle:
+  Scenario 1: An event element is collapsed by default.
+  Scenario 2: User can expand an event to see details.
+  Scenario 3: User can collapse an event to hide details.
+- Configured Jest with increased timeout to support real browser runs.
+- Added setupTests.js to filter noisy console warnings during test execution.
+- Verified tests with both headless (fast) and non-headless (debug) modes.